To add a new element to your press release click on the + icon on the left side of each already-existing element:

 - Lead - Introduction or three-sentence summary of what the press release will be about

-- Ordered & Unordered lists - You can use it, for example, to list the benefits of the product described in your story
+- Ordered & Unordered lists - You can use it, for example, to list the benefits of the product described in your press release

 - Quote - If you want to show how important someone's words are, use this element